 People detained in such facilities remain under supervision and are not free to come and go.

-A large number of the asylum seekers who have arrived since 13 August 2012 and who remain in Australia are in immigration detention facilities.
-However, others have been placed in community detention.
+As at 30 September 2013 around 34% of the people in immigration detention had been placed in community detention.
 The Commission welcomes the increased use of community arrangements but remains concerned that thousands of people are still in closed immigration detention facilities.

 Under the third country processing regime introduced in August 2012, asylum seekers who arrive by boat in Australia must be transferred to a third country as soon as is reasonably practicable, unless the Minister for Immigration exercises his or her discretion to exempt them from transfer.
 Since August 2012 hundreds of asylum seekers have been transferred and are in immigration detention on Nauru and Manus Island in Papua New Guinea.
 For more information see transfer of asylum seekers to third countries.